orbs-network/orbs-network-typescript/README.md

 ## Build (slow)

-> Run when you made a big change in one of the sub projects and you want to fully build all of them.
+> Run when you made a big change in one of the sub projects and you want to fully build all of them:

 `./build.sh`